Niko2357/Volvo-Rental-Manager/README.md

   * Database: access to Oracle database 19c or 21c XE
 * Libraries
   * oracledb - newer version of cx_Oracle

     ```python
       pip install oracledb
     ```
   * tkinter - GUI components
   * shutil - manipulation with files
   * pyinstaller - executable application builder

     ```python
       pip install pyinstaller
     ```
 ## Running the application
 ### Database setup
 Open Oracle SQL Developer and make a new connection.
+Rewrite connection information to configuration file that is located in /dist directory or the one in the project.
+Depends on which of three ways to run the application you choose.
+If it's first then edit the config.json in /dist directory.
+If it's second or third way edit config.json in the project VolvoRentalManager (same level as main.py).

 > [!Important]
 > **All needed SQL operations are in code.
 But path to data being imported needs to stay how you found them (/Data).**